-An equity instrument is any contract that evidences residual interest in the assets of an entity after deducting all of its liabilities.
-Equity instruments issued are recognized as the amount of consideration received, less the direct cost of issuing.
+An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
+Equity instruments issued by the Company are recognized as the proceeds received, less the direct cost of issuing.

-(b) Financial liabilities
+(c) Financial liabilities